tammy-uncc/ITCS6162KDDGroup4/README.md

 - Diagnosis: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.

 ### Data analysis
 Our analysis of the data involved various visualizations and statistics gathering.
 We used the `yada_profiling` tool to build a basic review of the data.
 We learned that there are no duplicate rows or rows with missing data, so we will not need to impute any data or remove rows.
 However, we noticed that the label classification, Diagnosis, is heavily weighted with a negative diagnosis.
 There are twice as many negative diagnoses as there are positive.
 Hence, this could cause the prediction models to have a bias.
 In addition, we noticed the Ethnicity and Education Level, as well as many of the binary class features, are also imbalanced.
-The "Education Level" does not appear to provide any value, so we decided to remove it from the dataset.

 We then performed different visualizations.
 A heatmap shows that only five features have some semblance of a correlation with the Diagnosis: MMSE, FunctionalAssessment, ADL, MemoryComplaints, and BehavioralProblems.
 None of the features are correlated with one another.
 Density plots were used to help identify any relationships between the numeric features and the label.
 They identify the same numeric features as the heatmap as the most significant.
 On the categorical data, we used annotated bar plots to show the distribution of the categories concerning the diagnosis.
 The plots were annotated with the diagnosis percent for each category.
 The only two features to show an imbalance were MemoryComplaints and BehaviorProblems, confirming with the heatmap that they are the most significant categorical features.